 Core courses are arranged so that exams are staggered, which makes managing study time easier.
 During the final eight months, you will attend elective courses.
 You may choose weekend electives or join Evening MBA students for electives during the week.
 You also may choose global immersions lasting approximately 10 days.

 Another highly innovative option is the school’s Global OneMBA program.
 UNC joined with four other top universities around the world, in Asia, Europe, Mexico, and South America.
-The schools include the Chinese University of Hong Kong (CUHK) and RSM Erasmus University in the Netherlands to put together a unique international MBA.
+The schools include Xiamen University in China and RSM Erasmus University in the Netherlands to put together a unique international MBA.

 The OneMBA curriculum integrates perspectives and best business practices from developed and emerging economies.
 Global residencies are held in the U.S., Europe, Latin America and Asia.
 Faculty and students from the region host the residencies, providing an insider’s view of the local business environment.
 English is the language used for all OneMBA courses and communications.